 Partnerships are perhaps one of the simplest and easiest to construct forms of business entities after sole proprietorships.
-So simple that business partnerships can even exist in the absence of any written agreement, or oral consent.
+So simple that business partnerships can even exist without a written agreement or oral consent.
 Any for-profit business entity meeting the basic criteria of a partnership business model can be merely implied as a partnership.

 Still, despite all this, business partnerships could sometimes turn out to be complex structures.
-Business partnership matters such as its creation, organization, management, and dissolution often involve legal technicalities.
-This is the reason why hiring an attorney that specializes in business partnership matters should always be preferred.
+Business partnership matters such as creation, organization, management, and dissolution often involve legal technicalities.
+This is why hiring an attorney specializing in business partnership matters should always be preferred.

 But to help you get started, this article covers a detailed summary of some important concepts related to business partnerships.
 Once you are done reading this article, you can always call for an appointment with one of our attorneys at Attorneys Real Estate Group.
 Our team would love to assist you in planning your next move.